MathUlbrich/Calculator/README.md

-# Calculator
+# Scalable Calculator
-Basic calculator in java using no if statements.
+Basic scalable calculator in java using no 'if' and 'switch' statements.

 ## Usage
 Write the two numbers used in operation.